-Participants should ensure they have access to the hardware and internet connection required to run Zoom software.
-The Vimeo and Slack extension is optional, as is the amount of web-based learning and individual practice.
-Students do not need to possess a camera, sound and editing facilities - a smartphone will suffice but this is also non-essential.
-Editing Apps are available online for free or paid download, depending on the software.
-We recommended students find some means of applying the instruction once the course has ended.
-The course aims to provide a basis on which participants can extend their learning through independent work in their location.
+Participants should ensure they have access to suitable hardware and an internet connection required to run Zoom software and access our training website.
+The practical filmmaking exercises are optional but recommended, as is the amount of web-based learning you undertake.
+Sessions are recorded for those wishing to engage with the course asynchronously.
+Students do not need to possess a camera, sound and editing facilities - a smartphone will suffice but this is also non-essential if you prefer to learn vicariously.
+Editing Apps are available for free or paid download, depending on the software.

-Once participants have completed the booking form and payment, we send a private link to a preliminary Zoom meeting scheduled two weeks before the main teaching.
-During this meeting we introduce our teachers, give password access to the website and information about Slack, Vimeo and the course integration and pedagogy.
+Once participants have completed the booking form and made payment, we send a private link to a preliminary Zoom meeting scheduled one week prior to the main teaching.
+During this meeting we introduce our teachers, give password access to the website and information about the course integration and pedagogy.
 Participants will also have the opportunity to test their internet connection and practice with the Zoom software.

-We offer continued support once the course has ended in terms of guided practice, project assistance and editing workshops, on an individual or group basis and subject to an additional fee.
+We offer continued support after the course has ended in terms of guided practice, project assistance and editing workshops, on an individual or group basis and subject to an additional fee - see F4F Project Support

 This course is supported by Filmmaking for fieldwork: a practical handbook (2020) written by Andy Lawrence and published by Manchester University Press and available in print and digital at all good booksellers.
 We recommend that anybody interested in our courses first consult this (E)book.
 If you sign up to our Online Essentials course you will receive a free copy of this Ebook.